Donna G. Hurlock, M.D.

 Apparently CVS mail order pharmacy is offering a new "service" to their customers where the customer can use their phone to scan their paper prescriptions and send them electronically to the pharmacy to be filled.
 The problem with this plan is that Virginia does not allow pharmacies to fill prescriptions that arrive electronically unless they arrive directly from their doctor's office.
 So when CVS receives these prescriptions, they then send a fax to me asking me to generate a duplicate prescription of what I already gave to my patient and then send it back to them.
 Because this system unnecessarily wastes our time and requires duplication of work to pull and re-file charts and to rewrite prescriptions, please be aware that the turnover time at our office for this service may be as much as 72 hours, and you will be charged a script duplication fee of $10 for each prescription that needs to be duplicated.
 Thus, instead of using their new "service", it would be greatly appreciated if you would simply mail the original paper prescriptions to your pharmacy.
 Thanks.

-We are excited to announce that on May 29th, our office will be moving from Alexandria to a first floor condo office in Fairfax City!
-The new address is 10807 Main Street, Suite 500, Fairfax, VA 22030, in the Kelly Square Office Complex.
+We are excited to announce that on June 1st, 2015, we relocated our office from Alexandria to a first floor condo office in Fairfax City!
+Our new address is 10807 Main Street, Suite 500, Fairfax, VA 22030, in the Kelly Square Office Complex.
 The office is only 2 traffic lights west of the Fairfax Courthouse / Old Town area of Fairfax City on Route 236, which is called Main Street when it enters Fairfax.
-In Alexandria, Route 236 is called Duke St. So if you leave my current office on Duke Street and just drive west on Duke Street, which changes it's name to Little River Turnpike and then to Main Street, you will arrive at the new office in about 24 minutes assuming no traffic back ups.
+In Alexandria, Route 236 is called Duke St. So if you leave my old office on Duke Street and just drive west on Duke Street, which changes it's name to Little River Turnpike and then to Main Street, you will arrive at the new office in about 24 minutes assuming no traffic back ups.
 Or, from the DC beltway, it can easily be reached by taking I 66 to Route 50 (near Fair Oaks Mall) and going east on Route 50 which turns into Main Street.
 Or from the beltway you can just get off at the Little River Turnpike exit and drive west for several miles.

 Also our new practice name is "Women's Hormone Center of Northern Virginia, PC."